wendellantildes/FolderListener/README.md

 # FolderListener
-A simple app that listens to a folder from time to time.
+A simple c# app that listens to a folder from time to time.
+The FolderListener.Console is built in .Net Core and FolderListener.Core is built in .Net Standard.